fatuma-tahalil/Silver-Robotics-Web-Design/README.md

-# Silver-Robotics-Web-Design
+A fake website for Silver Robotics FRC team 9575.
-Practicing web-design by creating a robotics website for Silver robotics.
+This website is not the actual website for team 9575.